 New Editions provided program management for the FEMA Disaster Reservist Recruitment Career Hub and Sourcing and Advertising Initiative to improve the percentage of qualified applicants to the FEMA Reservist program.
 The FEMA Reservist workforce is comprised of positions across 23 cadres and is located in ten areas throughout the nation.
 The project was comprised of a combination of advertising on Monster’s properties, access to its national resume database and a Monster-platform-based job hub.
 New Editions provided program management of all components of the project.

 New Editions analyzed workforce data and projections to identify high-demand jobs within the fastest growing industries.
 These positions represent the best opportunities for success as employers seek new and expanded labor pools to fill their needs.
-In collaboration with RSA, New Editions set priorities for four roundtable discussion one for each of the following industries: government contracting, healthcare, banking and information technology.
+In collaboration with RSA, New Editions set priorities for four roundtable discussions - one for each of the following industries: government contracting, healthcare, banking, and information technology.

 New Editions identified and invited representatives from these industries to attend the discussion with RSA.
-We prepared briefing guides for RSA that include industry workforce statistics and background information for each participating business.
-We also prepared briefing guides for business participants informing them of the services RSA offers.
+We prepared briefing guides for RSA that included industry workforce statistics and background information for each participating business.
+We also prepared briefing guides for business participants, informing them of the services RSA offers.

-New Editions developed a standard facilitator’s guide to ensure that each discussion covered the same information, inserting industry-specific questions as necessary.
-Discussions were framed to result in detailed input with regard to the skills and abilities sought by business, the optimal way to approach business with regard to partnering with state VR agencies, recommendations for RSA to consider to better prepare individuals with disabilities in developing highly-sought skills and finding viable employment.
-We facilitated the discussions, taking notes and preparing a report of findings and recommendations from each roundtable discussion.
-We also prepared a final report, identifying overarching opportunities that span across the four industries and provided RSA with recommendations for developing strategies to leverage the information gained.
+New Editions developed a standard facilitator’s guide to ensure that each discussion covered the same information, inserting industry-specific questions as needed.
+Discussions were framed to result in detailed input with regard to the skills and abilities sought by business, the optimal way to approach business with regard to partnering with state VR agencies, and recommendations for RSA to consider to better prepare individuals with disabilities develop highly-sought after skills and find viable employment.
+We facilitated the discussions, took notes and prepared a report of findings and recommendations from each roundtable discussion.
+New Editions also prepared a final report, identifying overarching opportunities that spanned across the four industries and provided RSA with recommendations for developing strategies to leverage the information gained.

 Under a subcontract from Inverness Technologies, New Editions will provide research support to assess the value of remote counseling services for veterans with service-connected disabilities to help them obtain, maintain, or retain employment or to live independently.
 New Editions will review the existing body of literature on the types of remote counseling techniques currently used in the private and public sectors and complete a cost-benefit analysis of remote counseling in rural areas.
 The goal of the study is to determine whether remote counseling enabled by technological solutions (video and audio) will support the timely provision of services and positive outcomes for those veterans with service-connected disabilities in 57 Veteran Affairs Regional Offices.